 On August 28, 2007 the Lassen Community College District (LCCD) Governing Board approved the Revised 2007 Resolution Agreement between the California Community Colleges Chancellor's Office and LCCD.
-This Agreement addresses both academic and fiscal planning.
+This Agreement addressed both academic and fiscal planning.
 Additionally, the ACCJC "Special Visit Reports" issued to LCCD since 2006 and through June 2007 provide clear findings and recommendations regarding fiscal and academic planning and recovery.

-As a result of the Resolution Agreement and Special Visit Reports, the LCCD developed a detailed and sophisticated fiscal stability-planning document known as the Multi-Year Fiscal and Academic Recovery Plan.
-[7.1 Multi-Year Fiscal and Academic Recovery Plan - February 2008] This document established baseline financial data at the program and institutional level that enabled the institution to evaluate its position and evaluate the objectives and action plans resulting from the goals established in the strategic planning process.
+In accordance with the requirements of the Resolution Agreement and the recommendations of the various Commission reports, the LCCD developed a detailed and sophisticated fiscal stability-planning document known as the Multi-Year Fiscal and Academic Recovery Plan.
+[7.1 Multi-Year Fiscal and Academic Recovery Plan - February 2008] This plan established baseline financial data at the program and institutional level that enabled the institution to evaluate its position and evaluate the objectives and action plans resulting from the goals established in the strategic planning process.

-The financial planning document complies with the principles of sound fiscal management specified in Title 5 Section 58311 (Principles for Sound Fiscal Management) and includes the conditions reflected in Title 5 Section 58310 (District's Financial Condition).
+This financial planning document complies with the principles of sound fiscal management specified in Title 5 Section 58311 (Principles for Sound Fiscal Management) and includes the conditions reflected in Title 5 Section 58310 (District's Financial Condition).
 It also includes the regular reporting status to the State Chancellor and the LCCD Governing Board.
 The initial Multi-Year Fiscal and Academic Recovery Plan was adopted by the LCCD Governing Board on February 26, 2008 and submitted for review and approval of the State Chancellor's staff on February 29, 2008.
-The Governing Board reviewed the updated plan for approval at their special board meeting September 23, 2008 and the State Chancellor's Office was provided the updated plan in October 2008.
+The Governing Board reviewed and approved the plan at a Special meeting on September 23, 2008; a copy was submitted to the State Chancellor's Office in October 2008.
 Subsequently, the Governing Board reviewed and approved an updated plan on November 10, 2009.
 [7.2 Multi-Year Fiscal and Academic Recovery Plan - September 2008, 7.3 Multi-Year Fiscal and Academic Recovery Plan - November 2009]

-LCCD is cognizant that an institution's successful implementation of its Strategic Plan is dependent on its successful financial planning.
-As such, the educational initiatives (programs and services) deemed to be sustainable will be funded.
-Some traditional funded programs and services that no longer support the strategic direction will be evaluated for continuance.
-The institution's program review and budget planning processes provide a method whereby programs and services must continually demonstrate through data driven evaluative performance that progress is reflected in meeting the Strategic Plan.
-[7.4 Institutional Planning and Budget Development Process Handbook 2011-2012, 7.5 Instructional Program Review Policy and Procedures Handbook, 7.6 Non-instructional Program Review Policy and Procedures Handbook, 7.7 2010-2015 Comprehensive Institutional Master Plan]
+LCCD recognized the critical role of financial planning in the success of its Strategic Plan.
+Educational initiatives (programs and services) are resourced in accordance with the priorities of the institution's strategic agenda.
+Traditional funded programs and services that no longer support the strategic direction are evaluated for continuance.
+The institution's program review and budget planning processes are the methodology whereby programs and services are empirically evaluated to demonstrate that progress is aligned with the Strategic Plan.
+[7.4 Institutional Planning and Budget Development Process Handbook 2011-2012, 7.5 Instructional Program Review Policy and Procedures Handbook 9th edition November 2010], 7.6 Non-instructional Program Review Policy and Procedure Handbook 5th edition November 2010, 7.7 2010-2015 Comprehensive Institutional Master Plan]